Skip to main content

 The game of baseball was not always the well-ordered sport we know today, played on elegantly manicured fields bordered by crisp white lines.
 As historians have debunked the widely held myth that Abner Doubleday of Cooperstown, New York, invented the sport out of whole cloth in 1839, they have discovered its deeper American origins.
 In 1787, the same year the Constitution was written, a Worcester, Massachusetts, publisher printed A Little Pretty Pocket Book, the American edition of an English book for children, which included a poem and illustration dedicated to “base-ball.”

-The pitcher with the unhittable fireball deserves as much credit for breaking baseball’s color barrier as Jackie Robinson
+The pitcher with the unhittable fireball deserves as much credit for breaking baseball’s color barrier as does Jackie Robinson.

 Leroy Paige was bo

-BASEBALL WAS PLAYED FOR THIRTY YEARS BEFORE ANYONE THOUGHT ABOUT FINDING A WAY TO PROTECT PLAYERS’ FINGERS
+BASEBALL WAS PLAYED FOR 30 YEARS BEFORE ANYONE THOUGHT ABOUT FINDING A WAY TO PROTECT PLAYERS’ FINGERS.

 I’VE NEVER LIKED BASEBALL MUCH, IN part because my father has always loved it so.